-The technology company has been able to convince vehicle manufacturers in China and Europe of the performance of Continental’s electric axle drive.
+The technology company has convinced vehicle manufacturers in China and Europe of Continental’s electric axle drive performance.
 The module weighs less than 80 kilograms and includes an electric motor, transmission, power electronics, and motor control.
-Thanks to the integration, numerous cable connections and plugs can be dispensed with.
+Thanks to the integration, numerous cable connections and plugs can be dispensed.
 The fully integrated axle drive thus reduces the weight of electric vehicles by around 20 kilograms.

 Further Production Successes

 Another production launch this year is a milestone in the development of autonomous driving.
-The autonomous EZ10 shuttle bus from the French company EasyMile is the first to use a Continental radar system that has been specially developed for driverless vehicles and is ready for production.
+The autonomous EZ10 shuttle bus from the French company EasyMile is the first to use a Continental radar system specially developed for driverless vehicles and is ready for production.

 A total of seven radar sensors, each with a range of up to 200 meters, continuously monitor the vehicle environment.
-With this data, the system adapts its driving strategy, avoids obstructions and therefore prevents dangerous traffic situations on the route ahead at an early stage.
-Since such autonomous shuttle buses will be mainly used in an urban environment in future, this system protects pedestrians and cyclists in particular.
+With this data, the system adapts its ambitious strategy, avoids obstructions and prevents dangerous traffic situations early in the route.
+Since such autonomous shuttle buses will be mainly used in an urban environments in future, this system protects pedestrians and cyclists in particular.

 Furthermore, the development of Continental’s first worldwide 5G solution for a vehicle manufacturer is already underway.
 On this new platform, Continental’s connectivity experts are combining the features of fifth-generation cellular communications with technologies for short-distance radio for direct data exchange between different vehicles and the infrastructure.
-The cars talk to each other faster than ever before, with fewer interruptions.
-They can warn one other, for example, of accidents behind a bend or traffic jams ahead.
+The cars talk faster than ever before, with fewer interruptions.
+For example, they can warn one other of accidents behind a bend or traffic jams ahead.

 In the Development Phase: Language Assistants with a Natural Speech in the Car

 One result of Continental research is intuitively designed operating systems.
-Simple communication between the driver and the vehicle with the aid of an intelligent voice-activated digital companion and three-dimensional displays increases the acceptance of new vehicle technologies.
+Simple communication between the driver and the vehicle with an intelligent voice-activated digital companion and three-dimensional displays increases the acceptance of new vehicle technologies.

 Continental is working on an adaptive voice-activated digital companion that reacts to natural speech and is precisely adapted to vehicle conditions.
-This makes operation easier and drivers do not have to take their eyes off the road.
-This increases attention to traffic, reduces the risk of accidents, and also lets the driver relax.
+This makes operation more accessible, and drivers do not have to take their eyes off the road.
+This increases attention to traffic, reduces the risk of accidents, and lets the driver relax.